andmikey/Wikiart-classification/README.md

 2. set() is used to store the classes rather than dict(), and sets do not preserve insertion order.

 I fixed this by (1) ordering the outputs of os.walk before using them, and (2) altering the class save logic to use a dict() (Python 3.12.3 is the default Python version on the server, so the dictionary will preserve insertion order).

+This fix also meant I could correctly evaluate the performance of the model for Bonus A.

 **Model training**.